 One of the main reasons we wanted to visit Sichuan are the beautiful pandas.
 We humans did everything we could to bring them to the brink of extinction only to discover we actually love them.
 What a stupid animal we are!
 Nowadays centers like the Giant Panda Research Base in Chengdu are doing a great job rescuing these lovely creatures and helping them reproduce as much as possible.

 The centre is a beautiful green oasis just outside of the city filled with plants, birds, swans and a beautiful lake.
 Pandas live in decent natural-alike conditions and are taken good care of.
 There are areas to see adult pandas and young ones.
 It’s hilarious to watch them eat bamboo shoots.
 They sit down on their behinds, grab their food and eat just like us!
 We got to see two youngsters playing, pushing each other around, while another one was up on a tree sleeping.
 They are fantastic climbers going up and down with grace.
 There are also cute small red pandas and colorful peacocks showing off and singing.
-We spent hours at the park.
 No matter how many times you’ve seen them on TV or as cartoons, these lovely creatures melt your heart.
 You want to hug them and take them home!

 Chengdu, Sichuan’s capital